Baby Growth at 5 Weeks

 It’s time to start weaning off coffee; say it ain’t so!
 If you’re a coffee addict and savor your morning cup of joe, you are not alone.
 It’s important to keep your caffeine intake at or below 200mg of caffeine each day – that’s about one 10 oz cup of coffee – for the health of the baby.
 It’s best to start weaning off sooner rather than later.
 Consider replacing your 2nd or 3rd cup of coffee with pregnancy-approved herbal teas or sparkling waters with a slice of fresh fruit.

 If you haven’t started taking a prenatal vitamin yet, now is the time!
 There’s a lot going on in that uterus of yours, you want to make sure your body has all the nutrients it needs for a safe and healthy pregnancy.
-Look for a prenatal that contains at least 400mg of folic acid or methylated folate (B9) and consider adding on an additional fish oil supplement that contains at least 200mg of DHA for that growing baby's brain.
-Talk to your doctor to find the best supplement for you and be sure to keep them apprised of any supplements you're taking to ensure it is safe for your baby.
+Look for a prenatal that contains at least 600mcg DFE of folic acid or methylated folate (B9) and consider adding on an additional fish oil supplement like Premom's Prenatal DHA that contains 200mg or more of DHA for that growing baby's brain.

 While pregnant you’ll need to stay away from these food “no-no’s”: